 A brain injury caused by a negligent driver, business, employer, or doctor can have a devastating effect on the victim and his family.
 He may never fully recover from the injury and his life could be changed forever.
 A victim of a brain injury may no longer be able to work or take care of his basic day-to-day needs at home without assistance.
 However, he may be entitled to compensation for his injuries from the negligent party who caused the injury.
 Our experienced personal injury attorneys in Fort Worth can help brain injury victims prove the at-fault party’s negligence and fight for the compensation they will need for a lifetime of care.

-Causes of Brain Injuries in Fort Worth Texas
+Causes of Brain Injuries in Texas

 A brain injury can be the result of an incident involving a violent blow or jolt to the head or an object penetrating the skull and brain.
 Many of the causes of brain injuries are preventable, making the injuries even more tragic.
 Some of the reasons victims suffer brain injuries in Fort Worth include:

-- Motor vehicle crashes.
 Crashes involving cars, trucks, motorcycles, bicyclists, and pedestrians are one of the major causes of brain injuries.
 When a victim’s head is slammed against the hard surfaces of a vehicle or an object penetrates his brain, a catastrophic brain injury causing permanent damage is likely.

-- Slip and fall incidents.
 Slip and falls and falls from heights are some of the leading causes of brain injuries.
 They occur when property owners fail to correct hazardous conditions on their property or to post signs warning of the dangers.
 Grocery stores, hospitals, restaurants, parking lots, and malls are just a few places where slip and falls regularly occur.

-- Workplace incidents.
 Falls from heights at a construction site, being struck by a tool, getting caught in machinery, and being involved in a crash with a forklift, truck, or other vehicle are some of the ways that workers suffer brain injuries on the job.
 People who work in offices, stores, restaurants, hospitals, schools, and other sites also risk suffering brain injuries in a slip and fall or in a car crash if they must travel as part of the job.
 If an employer has opted out of providing workers’ comp benefits, an injured worker may have a non-subscriber injury claim against his company for compensation for their injuries.

-- Sports.
 Sports activities can lead to brain injuries if a participant falls or his head is struck by a person or object.
 This can lead to permanent brain injury—especially common for children—if coaches fail to provide proper safety equipment or to manage the person’s concussion as it occurs.

-- Violence.
 A blow to the head in an assault or a gunshot wound to the head can lead to a life-threatening medical emergency or death.
 Acts of violence can be a random or targeted to the victim.
 Increasingly, they are occurring at workplaces.
 In some cases, parties other than the perpetrator of the violence may also be negligent and responsible for compensating the victims.